DevExpress/devextreme-documentation/concepts/05 Widgets/ActionSheet/05 Customize Item Appearance.md

         });
     });

 If you need a more flexible solution, define a custom template.
-For Angular, AngularJS and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
+For Angular apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
 The following code shows how to use **dxTemplate** to define a template for the **ActionSheet** buttons.

 ---
 ##### Angular